 Mayor Garcetti and the Los Angeles Department of Water and Power (LADWP) unveiled a Customer Bill of Rights to promote timely, clear, and consistent customer service; safe and sustainable power; reliable and high-quality water; and a collaborative approach to implementing customer programs like rebates and incentives.

-A Center of Sports, Education, and Culture
+A Center Education, Culture, and Sport

 Bring the Olympic and Paralympic Games back to Los Angeles